EPFL-ENAC/limnc-flake-documentation/docs/roles.md

 ## Description

-For each dataset, the data curator and data advisor roles are assigned for one year, renewable, and their contributions are cited in the dataset's DOI every year.
+For each dataset, one data curator and one data advisor role are assigned for one year, renewable, and their contributions are cited in the dataset's DOI every year.
+Each data curator and advisor can be responsible for more than one dataset.

 ### Reporter